afpangestu/API-Testing/README.md

 ## Tools and Technologies Used

-This test automation project for Swag Labs utilizes a variety of tools and technologies to streamline the testing process and ensure efficient and accurate results.
+This test automation project for API testing Second Hand Endpoints utilizes a variety of tools and technologies to streamline the testing process and ensure efficient and accurate results.

-- **Java**: The primary programming language used for writing the test automation code.
+- **Python**: The primary programming language used for writing the test automation code.

-- **Selenium**: A popular open-source framework for automating web browser interactions and testing.

-- **TestNG**: A popular and most widely used testing framework for Selenium automation.
+- **PyTest**: A popular, open-source, and free Python testing framework that helps streamline the testing process.

-- **ChromeDriver**: The WebDriver implementation for Google Chrome, enabling Selenium to automate Chrome browser actions.

-- **Maven**: A build and dependency management tool that simplifies project setup and maintenance.
+- **Requests**: A library for making HTTP requests.
+It provides an easy-to-use interface that makes working with HTTP very simple, which means it simplifies the process of sending and receiving data from websites by providing a uniform interface for both GET and POST methods.

-- **IntelliJ IDE**:  An integrated development environment (IDE) written in Java for developing computer software written in Java, Kotlin, Groovy, and other JVM-based languages.
+- **PyCharm IDE**: An integrated development environment (IDE) for Python programming.

 - **Qase**:  A modern test management platform for manual & automated QA testing & reporting that helps your team deliver a higher quality product, faster.